 HAPPY TO SERVE

-Cyril Blakney enlisted as soon as war was declared in 1914.
+Cyril Blakney enlisted in the 12th Infantry Battalion as soon as war was declared in 1914.
 He was a compositor from Hobart, and also an accomplished musician and amateur actor.
 Such a fine looking young man.

 After the Gallipoli campaign Cyril served on the Western Front.
 On June 10 1917 he took the full force of an exploding shell during the Battle of Messines.
 He was injured in the arm (a compound fracture), leg, cheek, back and chest (including a punctured lung).
 Many Australian died at Messines.
 Others, like Cyril Blakney, sustained injuries that were life changing.